Alyssa Milano: Political views

 Following the Stoneman Douglas High School shooting, Milano co-founded #NoRA, a coalition of artists, activists, and survivors of gun violence in an effort to reduce the influence of the National Rifle Association of America in American government.
 In September 2019, Milano met with Ted Cruz and Fred Guttenberg to discuss gun violence.
 Guttenberg said this was "a really important day."

 Milano helped raise money for Richard Dien Winfield, a Democrat in Georgia's 2018 10th congressional district race.
 Milano phone banked, a political campaign strategy to collect voter data and get out the vote, with Piper Perabo and drove people to the polls for the United States Senate special election in Alabama on December 12, 2017, to vote for Democratic candidate Doug Jones.
 Milano, with actor Christopher Gorham, drove voters to the polls during early voting and on March 27, 2017, for Georgia's 6th congressional district 2017 special election for Jon Ossoff, and she later posted photos of herself with the voters on Instagram.
 Milano and Gorham had been in the area for the pilot of Insatiable.

 In 2015, Milano endorsed Bernie Sanders for president of the United States.
 In 2016, after the Democratic Party presidential primaries, she expressed support for presidential candidate Hillary Clinton.
 She was also involved in get-out-the-vote efforts for Rob Quist.

 In March 2020, Milano endorsed former US vice president Joe Biden for president of the United States.
 She declined to withdraw her endorsement of Biden despite a sexual assault allegation against him.
 On April 27, Milano tweeted that she was "aware of the new developments in Tara Reade's accusation against Joe Biden.
 I want Tara, like every other survivor, to have the space to be heard and seen without being used as fodder.
 I hear and see you, Tara."
-This was after criticism of Milano's support for Biden where she appeared to backtrack on her previous stance for believing women.
+This was after criticism of Milano's support for Biden where she appeared to backtrack on her previous stance of believing women.
 On April 28, in an op-ed for Deadline Hollywood, Milano reiterated her support for Biden and considered "Believing women was never about 'Believe all women no matter what they say,' it was about changing the culture of NOT believing women by default."

 In October 2023, Milano signed an open letter from several artists to Biden, calling for a ceasefire of the Israeli bombardment of Gaza.
 In September 2025, she signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."

 In 2024, Alyssa Milano supported Ukraine and joined UNITED24 ambassadors in raising funds for Ukraine.
+That same year, Milano was listed on the board of directors for People For the American Way.